themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

         $('.modal-backdrop').hide()
     )
 ```

-Woah smokies!
-This is a lot of code.
-Let's step through it and look at what each part is doing.

 First up, we find that we're assigning our dual-button session variable whatchamacalit to a local variable called `createOrSignIn`.
 Next, after assigning the value of our email and password inputs to an object, we test the value of our `createOrSignIn` variable to see where we should send the user next.
 If our variable equals `create` (set by our click on the "Create Account" button in our modal), we set the user up with a new account.
 If the user has clicked "Sign In" instead, we simply log them in.
 Sweet!